thedillonb/thedillonb.github.io/_posts/2015-11-25-gracefully-shutting-down-a-nodejs-http-server.md

 > Stops the server from accepting new connections and keeps existing connections.
 This function is asynchronous, the server is finally closed when all connections are ended and the server emits a 'close' event. - From [Nodejs Docs](https://nodejs.org/api/net.html#net_server_close_callback)

 The important part of the description to remember is "keeps existing connections".
 While `close` does stop the listening socket from accepting new ones, sockets that are already connected may continue to operate - which is fine if they're mid-request - but this also includes sockets that are connected with a 'keep-alive' connection type.

->  HTTP persistent connection, also called HTTP keep-alive, or HTTP connection reuse, is the idea of using a single TCP connection to send and receive multiple HTTP requests/responses, as opposed to opening a new connection for every single request/response pair - from [Wikipedia](https://en.wikipedia.org/wiki/HTTP_persistent_connection)
+>  HTTP persistent connection, also called HTTP keep-alive, or HTTP connection reuse, is the idea of using a single TCP connection to send and receive multiple HTTP requests/responses, as opposed to opening a new connection for every single request/response pair - From [Wikipedia](https://en.wikipedia.org/wiki/HTTP_persistent_connection)

 This means that sockets that are kept alive will remain alive and still capable of making additional HTTP requests.
 This is obviously not what we want.
-A graceful shutdown should:
+While it fulfils points one and three of our definition of graceful shutdown, it does not fulfill number two and is thus, not a complete solution.
+A graceful shutdown should programatically:

 1. Close the listening socket to prevent new connections
 2. Close all idle keep-alive sockets to prevent new requests during shutdown